The Private Equity Review: Japan

 Pursuant to the Act on Prevention of Transfer of Criminal Proceeds, an Article 63 exempted operator must obtain certain documents prior to, or at the execution of, the subscription agreement of the fund with each Japanese investor for anti-money laundering purposes.
 In particular, there is certain information that must be obtained for purposes of investor identification.
 The Act also requires identification of the representative executing the fund subscription and identification of the 'effectively controlling person' of the investor.
 Furthermore, if a transaction is considered a high-risk transaction as stipulated in the Act (e.g., a transaction with certain foreign politically exposed persons), additional scrutiny of the identification of the investor will be required, and transactions having a suspicion of money laundering should be reported to the government authority.
 In addition, the Act requires record keeping with respect to investor identification procedures and transactions with investors.

-In accordance with the Act on Sales of Financial Products, a fund operator that conducts the business of selling financial products in Japan or to Japanese investors must explain certain important matters to investors prior to the sale of financial products.
-However, the fund operator does not need to provide such explanation to certain professional investors defined under the Act (which include QIIs), and the fund operator may also obtain consent from its investors that it does not need such explanation on certain important matters.
+In accordance with the Act on Provision of Financial Services, which was renamed from the Act on Sales of Financial Products in 2021, a fund operator conducting the business of selling financial products in Japan or to Japanese investors must explain certain important matters to investors prior to the sale of financial products.
+However, the fund operator does not need to provide such explanation to professional investors, and the fund operator may also obtain consent from its investors that it does not need such explanation on certain important matters.

 III Regulatory developments